erikdubois/Ultimate-Linux-Mint-18-Mate/README.md

 # Ultimate Linux Mint 18 Mate

-- Beta - work in progress

-Let us first take a screenshot of the initial look of Linux Mint 18 Mate.
+Let us first take a screenshot of the initial look of Linux Mint 18 Mate after a clean install.

 ![Screenshots](http://i.imgur.com/KRwzZ9F.png)

 Ofcourse you can change the theme.

 I like the mint-y-dark theme which I will use in the later screenshots.

 ![Screenshots](http://i.imgur.com/uiSUzGt.png)